• Study level

 Syllabus

-For each environment, the approach includes a geomorphological approach of the devices, the analysis of the associated depositional processes, the study of typical sequences and recognition criteria at different scales, the classifications of the different types of devices and finally their signature in seismic and logging.
-Each course is supported by the presentation of the most remarkable samples of the collections.
+For each environment, the approach includes a geomorphological approach to the devices, analysis of the associated depositional processes, study of typical sequences and recognition criteria at different scales, classifications of the different device types and finally their seismic and logging signatures.
+Each course is supported by a presentation of the most remarkable samples from the collections.

-The practical work in the field follows the course as closely as possible.
-They are a real practical application of the notions introduced in the course.
-Four days (8:00 am - 6:00 pm) are planned for this purpose.
-These are not excursions but precise work on remarkable outcrops, chosen to illustrate the different depositional systems as much as possible, and for which a report is required:
+Practical work in the field follows the course as closely as possible.
+They provide a real practical application of the concepts introduced in class.
+Four days (8:00-18:00) are set aside for this purpose.
+These are not field trips, but precise work on remarkable outcrops, chosen to illustrate the different depositional systems as fully as possible, and for which a report is required:

 (1) Lacustrine, proximal fluvial and eolian systems (Permian-Triassic of the Lodève Basin);

-(2) Distal fluvial and mixed littoral systems (Rhaetian-Lias of the southern edge of Larzac);
+(2) Distal fluvial and mixed littoral systems (Rhetian-Lias of the southern edge of Larzac);

-(3) Storm ramp system and turbidite system (Ordovician-Visean of the southern slope of the Montagne Noire);
+(3) Storm ramp and turbidite systems (Ordovician-Visean on the southern slopes of the Montagne Noire);

 (4) Barred carbonate platform system (Upper Jurassic, Argelliers).